 The School of Medicine's Office of Diversity and Student Affairs assists in the recruitment and subsequent support of qualified candidates who are underrepresented in the field of medicine or from groups known to have suffered discrimination and oppression.

-Office of Multicultural Affairs and Outreach (School of Law)
+Office of Inclusion and Diversity Education (School of Law)

 The School of Law's Office of Multicultural Affairs and Outreach coordinates a variety of programs and collaborates with faculty, staff, students, alumni and the St. Louis community to enhance recruitment, retention and mentoring of diverse constituencies within the law school.